 The presence of neutrinos (massive or not) affects cosmological observables in several ways.
-As part of the total energy content of the Universe, they influence its background evolution to a varying degree, depending on their properties (number, masses, etc).
+As part of the total energy content of the Universe, they influence its background evolution to a varying degree, depending on their properties (number, masses, and so on).
 As a consequence all observables based on distance measurements will be affected, such as supernovae, baryon acoustic oscillations, and the angular scale of the sound horizon at last scattering (as measured by the position of CMB peaks).
-Beyond their effect on the peaks locations, neutrinos also have an effect around the first acoustic peak of the CMB, which is due to the early integrated Sachs-Wolfe (ISW) effect.
-Moreover, the latest CMB data from the Planck satellite now allow us to probe another signature of neutrinos in the CMB, namely their effect through gravitational lensing which dampens the amplitude of the acoustic peaks.
+Beyond their effect on the locations of the peaks, neutrinos also have an effect around the first acoustic peak of the CMB, which is due to the early integrated Sachs-Wolfe (ISW) effect.
+Moreover, the latest CMB data from the Planck satellite now allow us to probe another signature of neutrinos in the CMB, namely their effect through gravitational lensing, which dampens the amplitude of the acoustic peaks.

-More generally, as mentioned before, massive neutrinos affect the growth of structure which in turn affect many observables: gravitational lensing, galaxy clustering, as well as our probe of interest here: the abundance of galaxy clusters.
-This can be expressed through their effect on the so-called matter power spectrum:
+More generally, as mentioned before, massive neutrinos affect the growth of structure, which in turn affects many observables: gravitational lensing, galaxy clustering, as well as the abundance of galaxy clusters.
+This can be expressed through their effect on the so-called matter power spectrum,

 where $\delta_{\rm m} = \delta\rho_{\rm m}/\bar{\rho}_{\rm m}$ represents the total matter overdensity.
-In practice, the matter power spectrum at any redshift can be written as :
+In practice, the matter power spectrum at any redshift can be written as

-where $P_{\rm prim}(k)$ is the near scale-invariant primordial power spectrum, and $T_{\rm m}$ is a so-called ``transfer function'' that encapsulate all the details of the growth of structure.
+where $P_{\rm prim}(k)$ is the near scale-invariant primordial power spectrum, and $T_{\rm m}$ is a so-called ``transfer function'' that encapsulates all the details of the growth of structures.
 This function can be split into different contributions corresponding to the various forms of matter: